JMD1986/Crack_the_Wheel/README.md

 # Crack_the_Wheel

-Crack The Wheel is an open source cheese review project that links cheese enthusiasts together and makes learning about cheesier easier to do.
+Crack The Wheel is an open source cheese review project that links cheese enthusiasts together and makes learning about cheese easier to do.

 It will use a bunch of really cool technology but will be built on the ruby on rails framework.